My Clean Deodorant Obsession

 She leaned in.
 I lifted my arms for the embrace.
 We hugged—and a whiff of acrid air coiled up between us, impossible to ignore.
 I swear I saw her mouth twitch, a split-second upturn; an instant later, she regained her composure.

-A few weeks earlier, I’d learned that conventional antiperspirant and deodorant were alarmingly potentially toxic.
+A few weeks earlier, I’d learned that conventional antiperspirant and deodorant were alarmingly potentially toxic to the body.
 In response, I’d stopped using my cantaloupe-scented roll-on and picked up deodorant at the health food store.
 It had a short, recognizable ingredient list, and I’d felt great about this healthier path I’d chosen.
 Until: The Hug.

 I tried other clean deodorants—and had no luck.
 Dejected, I returned to my potentially toxic but surefire cantaloupe.